brown9804/Cloud-DevOps-Overview/Cloud/1-terraform/lab_15/README.md

 > View a list of the resources Terraform is managing: <br/>

 `terraform state list`
-> You should now see that Terraform is managing 1 resource: azurerm_virtual_network.vnet.

 ## Add a Subnet to the Configuration:
 1. Edit the file: <br/>